Dual Degree Program in Chemistry and Engineering

 Students should consult with the chemistry department chair for specific course and sequence advising for this agreement.

-In order to receive the B.S. degree (chemistry major) from UW-La Crosse, students also must complete the remaining 32 credits (to total a minimum of 120 credits) in engineering at UW-Madison or University of Minnesota and transfer these credits to UW-La Crosse.
+In order to receive the B.S. degree (chemistry major) from UW-La Crosse, students also must complete the remaining 32 credits (to total a minimum of 120 credits) in engineering at UW-Madison and transfer these credits to UW-La Crosse.
 For the typical student, the remaining 32 credits must include at least eight credits at the 300 level or above.
 This transfer of credits and awarding of the B.S. degree by UW-La Crosse can take place as soon as the student earns the necessary credits.

 All students must complete the general education, college core, major/minor, and university degree requirements in order to qualify for a degree.
 The easiest way to track all of these requirements is to refer to the Advisement Report (AR) found in the Student Information System (WINGS) Student Center.
 All enrolled students have access to the AR.